tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     records in the given data buffer)

 :timestamp:
-    specifies the capture instant of the input data in seconds and fractions since 1970-01-01 00:00 in *float* format.
+    This should be a copy of the *timestamp* value returned by the *read* and *pull* capture functions of `Zvbi.Capture`_ class.
 The timestamps are expected to advance by 1/30 to 1/25 seconds for each call to this function.
 Different steps will be interpreted as dropped frames, which starts a re-synchronization cycle, eventually a channel switch may be assumed which resets even more decoder state.
-So this function must be called even if a frame did not contain any useful data (with parameter *n_lines* = 0)
+So this function must be called even if a frame did not contain any useful data (i.e. with parameter *n_lines* equal 0)

 Zvbi.ServiceDec.channel_switched()
 ----------------------------------